yw-fang/yw-fang.github.io/_pages/includes/honors.md

 # 🎖 Honors and Awards
+- *2024.08.30* [**omination Prize for the Top 10 Advances of Chip Science of China 2023**] by Elsevier, and Shanghai Jiao Tong University
 - *2024.01.28* Shortlisted for **Postdoctoral Junior Leader Fellowships by "la Caixa" Foundation** (I declined the final interview due to the CSIC permanent position offer)
 - *2023.08.07* [**European Physical Society (EPS) award**](./certficates/awards/EPS-award-CCP2023.pdf) at CCP2023 - 34th IUPAP Conference on Computational Physics
 - *2023.04.04* [**MSCA Seal of Excellence**](./certficates/awards/SealOfExcellence-2023April4.pdf) by European Commission